metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 ***

 **Los Angeles covers if**
 Justin Herbert and his top receivers can constantly strike gold with the passing game.
-Herbert will need to be able to negotiate through all the blitzes Wink Martindale will likely throw at him.
+Herbert will need to be able to negotiate through all the blitzes Wink Martindale will be throwing at him.

 **Baltimore covers if**
 Lamar Jackson and the offense can dominate time of possession
 \- AND -
-the Ravens make just enough dynamite plays on defense to keep the Chargers from running up the score.
+the Ravens make just enough noise on defense to keep the Chargers from running up the score.

 ***